bakpakin/Fennel/macros.md

 made a mistake).
 The data it used to produce that executable is not accessible to the lowly program.

 But it doesn't have to be this way.
-Using a compiler can feel more having a conversation where you go back and forth, and macros can blur the line between the compiler and the program.
+Using a compiler can feel more like having a conversation where you go back and forth, and macros can blur the line between the compiler and the program.
 In the case of Fennel, that means you can get the program's own data as a table.